Recycled art is one of the most dynamic forms of contemporary art in Africa.

 This New York based artist pays tribute with this work to the informal workforce of his home country Kenya where full-time employment is rare and many people earn a living from their innovative endeavors.

 There a great number of artists on this continent, both established and emerging, who practice this form of art.
-There are countless more than listed below and given the nature of the genre - accessible, inherent, expressive, inexpensive to produce, salable - there are sure to be many more.
+There are many more than are listed below and given the nature of the genre - inherent, accessible, expressive, inexpensive to produce, saleable - there are sure to be many more.